Toorak Gardens

 AreaSearch analysis of employment trends sees Toorak Gardens performing better than 85% of local markets assessed across Australia

-Conversely, construction employs only 5.0% of local workers, which is below Greater Adelaide's 8.7%.
+The area has a particular specialization in professional & technical services with an employment share of 2.0 times the regional level.
+In contrast, construction employs just 5.0% of local workers compared to Greater Adelaide's 8.7%.
 The ratio of 0.7 workers per resident indicates a higher than average level of local employment opportunities.
-Over the 12 months to September 2025, employment increased by 3.0%, while labour force increased by 3.0%, with unemployment remaining essentially unchanged.
-In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, and a decrease in unemployment of 0.1 percentage points.
-State-level data to 25-Nov shows that SA employment grew by 1.19% year-on-year (adding 10,710 jobs), with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Toorak Gardens' employment mix indicates that local employment should increase by 7.4% over five years and 15.1% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.
+Over the 12 months to September 2025, employment increased by 3.0% while labour force increased by 3.0%, with unemployment remaining essentially unchanged.
+By comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, and a fall in unemployment of 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Toorak Gardens' employment mix suggests local employment should increase by 7.4% over five years and 15.1% over ten years, though it's important to note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment